danwar77/M3M3s/docs/e2e_test_scenarios.md

 ## Date: 2025-05-31

-This document outlines the key user scenarios that will be conceptually tested to ensure the overall application flow, data integrity, and user experience of the MemeMarvel application are coherent and functional.
+This document outlines the key user scenarios that will be conceptually tested to ensure the overall application flow, data integrity, and user experience of the M3M3s application are coherent and functional.

 ### Core Scenarios: